bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/devops-security-considerations.md

 Logging/Monitoring
 - Ensure that you have adequate log retention to meet requirements based on your business/data needs.
 On-cluster retention is 14 days.
 All logs are shipped to the OCIO SIEM and retained as follows (OpenShift System – 2 months, OpenShift Audit – 13 months, App/container – 2 months).
 Product teams can work with SecOps if their retention needs exceed this.

-A recognized gap for some ministries with Protected C data in Zone A is the utilization of a Secure Access Gateway (SAG).
-This, combined with the use of a physical token, gives the ministry a greater assurance level over users connecting through the SAG to access Protected C data sources.
-It also provides an extra layer in reducing opportunity, but not eliminating, for data exfiltration.
-It does not, however, protect against Ministry or DXC system administrators from directly accessing those same data sources.

-A design pattern maintaining the use of a SAG has been used to restrict developer access to VMs in the Cloud Zone.

-Further investigation is required to provided further enhanced cluster access protections for namespaces that hold Protected C data.
+*Note: Further investigation is required to provided further enhanced cluster access protections for namespaces that hold Protected C data.
 Some initial ideas include the use of BC Verifiable Credential, or policy-based access control (vs authentication re-direct from the console).

 ------
 ### <a name="other-considerations"></a><u>Other considerations</u>